wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    PROTIP: The Linux Foundation exam focuses only on "pure" Kubernetes commands and excludes add-ons such as OpenStack.

 CNCF is part of the Linux Foundation, so...
-1. Get an account (Linux Foundation credentials ) at <a target="_blank" href="https://identity.linuxfoundation.org/">https://identity.linuxfoundation.org</a>.
+1. Get an account (Linux Foundation credentials ) at <a target="_blank" href="https://identity.linuxfoundation.org/">https://identity.linuxfoundation.org</a>. https://myprofile.linuxfoundation.org/

    It's a non-profit organization, thus the ".org".

-2. Login to <a target="_blank" href="https://linuxfoundation.org/">https://linuxfoundation.org</a> and join as a member for a $100 discount toward certifications.
+2. Login to <a target="_blank" href="https://joinnow.platform.linuxfoundation.org/?project=tlf">linuxfoundation.org and join as a member</a> for a $100 discount toward certifications.

-3. Go to <a target="_blank" href="https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals">https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals</a> and pay for the $300 exam or for $199 more take their class.
+3. Go to <a target="_blank" href="https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals">https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals</a> and pay for the $300 exam plus $199 more if you want to take their class.

-8. Find dates and times when you're in a quiet private indoor place with no co-workers.
+4. Find dates and times when you're in a quiet private indoor place where no one else (co-workers) are near.

 4. Use your Linux Foundation credentials to sign-in at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>, and select either or both of two exams from CNCF: